Origin and History

-- black tricorne (no lace) with a black cockade (attached with a silver fastener) and black and silver pompons
+- black tricorne (no lace) with a black cockade (attached with a silver fastener) and black and silver pompoms

-Drummers of the regiments wore the same uniform as the troopers but decorated on the seams with a white lace decorated with 2 outer blue bands and a central blue zigzag.
+Drummers of the regiments wore the same uniform as the troopers but without braided loops and ornamented on the seams, edges, pocket flaps and cuffs with a white lace decorated with 2 outer blue bands and a central blue zigzag.

 Standards were made of damask.
 They were swallow-tailed and measured some 50 cm along the pole, 65 cm from the pole to the extremity of a point and 50 cm from the pole to the centre of the indentation.
 The cords and knots were of silver threads.
 The pole of the standard was a yellow tournament lance reinforced with iron hinges.
 The golden spearhead wore the crowned monogram of Frédéric (FR).

 |Colonel Standard (Leibstandarte): white field with waved red corners, fringed silver with a yellow central medallion surrounded by a silver laurel wreath and decorated with an armed black eagle surmounted by a white scroll laced silver bearing the silver motto "Pro Gloria et Patria".
 Decoration in silver in each corner (crowns, laurel wreaths and “FR” ciphers).||Squadron Standard (Eskadronstandarte): yellow field with waved red corners, fringed silver with a silver central medallion surrounded by a silver laurel wreath and decorated with an armed black eagle surmounted by a yellow scroll laced silver bearing the silver motto "Pro Gloria et Patria".
 Decoration in silver in each corner (crowns, laurel wreaths and “FR” ciphers).|